Page Navigation Menu, Header and Footers.

 Adding a Sub-Menu Item #

-WordPress allows the creation of sub-menus items for example you could go from Information to Meetings to Annual General Meeting.
+WordPress allows the creation of sub-menu items.
+For example, you could go from Information to Meetings to Annual General Meeting.
 Currently, only two levels of sub-menus are permitted.
 To add a sub-menu item:

-Select the menu item in the Navigation bar, i.e. the parent of the sub-menu item.
-From the Toolbar select the Add sub-menu icon and Add Link appears, into which the required information is added.
+• Select the menu item in the Navigation bar, i.e. the parent of the sub-menu item.

 Deleting a Menu Item. #